by Sirius Fourside

 “Measurable” potency (or just “potency”) talks about how strong cannabis is in terms of objective measurements.
 This is the scientific way of determining potency.
 If you went to a dispensary and purchased cannabis, it would tell you the amount of THC/CBD/CBN the product contains to give you an idea of how strong (or “potent”) it is.
 Those numbers are measurable potency.

-The entourage effect is a way of describing how there are compounds other than THC in cannabis that can change the effects of what we experience using cannabis (such as terpenes or numerous less well-known cannabinoids).
+The entourage effect is a way of describing how there are compounds other than THC in cannabis that can change the effects we experience when using cannabis.
 THC by itself has certain effects, but combining it with CBD, for example, can reduce certain negative effects some people experience with cannabis.
-We’re still learning what all plays a part in what makes good weed, but we definitely know that it’s not just up to THC.
+We’re still learning what all plays a part in what makes good weed, but we definitely know that it’s not just up to THC or CBD.

 This is relevant to our test because Bubble Hash seems to grab a few more friends into its entourage when it’s being made.
-Dry-Ice Hash is just trichomes; if you look at them really close, you can tell there’s nothing else there.
+Dry ice hash is just trichomes; if you look at them closely, you can tell there’s nothing else there.
 On the other hand, Bubble Hash just comes out different.
 It’s possible that there’s a water-soluble compound that gets added in, or it could just be the structure of the hash itself.
-Either way, after some lengthy testing, Nebula and I fully agree that Bubble Hash just plain feels stronger.
+Either way, after some lengthy testing, Nebula and I fully agree that Bubble Hash feels much stronger.

 Winner: Bubble Hash